top of page

 Mum and Newborn - Let the Transformation Begin

 There’s a term for this shift: matrescence.
-Coined by anthropologist Dana Raphael, matrescence describes the physical, emotional, psychological, and social changes a woman experiences as she becomes a mum.
-It’s like adolescence, but for mums and just like adolescence, this journey can be messy, profound, and entirely normal.
+Coined by anthropologist Dana Raphael, it describes the physical, emotional, psychological, and social changes women experience when becoming mothers.
+It’s like adolescence - messy, profound, and entirely normal.

-For many mums, whether you're bouncing your pram over the cobbled streets of Edinburgh, taking a stroll around Linlithgow Loch or having a coffee break in Falkirk, this transformation to "Mummy" can feel overwhelming.
-Recognising that this change is natural and expected can be hugely empowering.
+For many mums, whether you’re bouncing a pram over the cobbles of Edinburgh, walking round Linlithgow Loch, or grabbing a much-needed coffee in Falkirk, this change to “Mummy” can feel overwhelming.
+Recognising that it’s natural can be hugely empowering.

 It Helps to Meet Other New Mums